ditrit/OGrEE-SyntaxHighlight/README.md

 ### Webstorm

 The Webstorm plugin is currently abandonned, as the LSP support of Webstorm is not good enough to support the OGrEE-CLI language.
 You can still find the code in the webstorm folder of this repository.

+## Modifying the extension

+You can modify the commands in server/data/command_list.json.
+More details in server/data/README.md.